 Be sure to cook egg dishes to an internal temperature of 160 degrees Fahrenheit to remove the risk of foodborne illness.
 Scrambled eggs can be soft, but they should be cooked through and not runny.
 Wash any dishes or surfaces that came in contact with raw egg using soap and hot water, or a disinfecting cleanser, to prevent the spread of bacteria.
 Once eggs are cooked, they’ll last three to four days in the refrigerator.
 When in doubt, if it looks or smells strange, go ahead and throw it out.

 Eggs are high in protein and low in calories, which makes them a great choice for healthy meals.
 Following these egg safety tips will help you incorporate more eggs without introducing the risk of illness.
-Ready to get rolling on your next egg dish?
-Head into your neighborhood Food Town!
+(Want to know even more about egg safety?
+This USDA egg chart offers all sorts of helpful information.)
+If you’re ready to get rolling on your next egg dish, head into your neighborhood Food Town!
 We offer EGGcellent prices — and eggs from local producers, too.
 We look forward to seeing you!